U.S. Representative, California

 Summary

 Adam Channing Gray is an American politician who has served as the U.S. representative for California's 13th congressional district since 2025.
-A member of the Democratic Party, he previously served in the California State Assembly from 2012 to 2022, representing the 21st district, which includes all of Merced County and portions of Stanislaus County.
+A member of the Democratic Party, he previously served in the California State Assembly from 2012 to 2022, representing the 21st district, which included all of Merced County and portions of Stanislaus County.

-Source: Wikipedia · as of Jul 7, 2026
+Source: Wikipedia · as of Aug 21, 2026

 See where Rep. Gray stands — alongside Democratic and Republican positions.